cake-contrib/Cake.Email/docs/input/blog/new-release-0.4.0.md

 - [__#16__](https://github.com/cake-contrib/Cake.Email/issues/16) Attach files option not availble in cake mail addin
 - [__#17__](https://github.com/cake-contrib/Cake.Email/issues/17) Send multi-part emails

-Please do not hesitate to reach out in the [Gitter Channel](https://gitter.im/cake-contrib/Lobby) if you have any issues using this addin.
+Please do not hesitate to reach out in the [GitHub discussions](https://github.com/cake-build/cake/discussions/categories/extension-q-a) if you have any issues using this addin.